- Call 1-800-448-0440

 If you are HIV negative:

 Testing shows that you don’t have HIV.
-Continue taking steps to avoid getting HIV, such as using condoms during sex.
+Continue taking steps to avoid getting HIV, such as using condoms during sex and, if you are at high risk of becoming infected, taking medicines to prevent HIV (called pre-exposure prophylaxis or PrEP).
 For more information, read the AIDSinfo fact sheet on HIV prevention.

 If you are HIV positive:

 Testing shows that you are infected with HIV, but you can still take steps to protect your health.
 Begin by talking to your health care provider about antiretroviral therapy (ART).
 ART is the use of HIV medicines to treat HIV infection.
 People on ART take a combination of HIV medicines every day.
 ART helps people with HIV live longer, healthier lives.
-ART also reduces the risk of sexual transmission of HIV.
-Your health care provider will help you decide when to start ART and what HIV medicines to take.
+ART also reduces the risk of transmission of HIV.
+People infected with HIV should start ART as soon as possible.
+Your health care provider will help you decide what HIV medicines to take.

-The Centers for Disease Control and Prevention (CDC) recommends that everyone 13 to 64 years old get tested for HIV at least once and that people at high risk of infection get tested more often.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone 13 to 64 years old get tested for HIV at least once.
+As a general rule, people at high risk for HIV infection should get tested each year.
+Sexually active gay and bisexual men may benefit from getting tested more often, such as every 3 to 6 months.

 Factors that increase the risk of HIV infection include: